Harmonia Healing Studio

 Custom-SeparatorIcon7

-Music therapy is offered in 30-minute, 45-minute, or 60-minute sessions depending on the needs of the client.
+Music therapist, Lea, offers individual and group music therapy.
+Music therapy is offered in 30-minute or 60-minute sessions depending on the needs of the client.
 Treatment length is typically 15-20 sessions but can be adjusted to provide the most effective treatment.

 Contact us for a free music therapy consultation to discuss if music therapy is right for you.
 After the consultation, an initial music therapy session will be conducted to begin the assessment process where Lea and the client will collaborate on a treatment plan.